-SB 1596 ignores the rationale for the exclusive remedy provisions of the Illinois Workers’ Compensation Act and the Workers’ Occupational Diseases Act.
-The Acts impose liability without fault upon the employer and, in return, prohibit common law suits by employees against the employer.
-The exclusive remedy provision found in the Acts “is part of the quid pro quo in which the sacrifices and gains of employees and employers are to some extent put in balance, for, while the employer assumes a new liability without fault, he is relieved of the prospect of large damage verdicts.
+The rationale for the exclusive remedy provisions of the Illinois Workers’ Compensation Act and the Workers’ Occupational Diseases Act was that the Acts impose liability without fault upon the employer and, in return, prohibit common lawsuits by employees against the employer.
+The exclusive remedy provision found in the Acts is part of the quid pro quo in which the sacrifices and gains of employees and employers are to some extent put in balance, for, while the employer assumes a new liability without fault, the employer is relieved of the prospect of large damage verdicts.

 An appropriate alternative to achieve the legislative goal of recovery for the injured employee would have been to lengthen the statute of repose period for latent injury claims, and keep the worker’s recovery in the longstanding system of Illinois worker’s compensation.
 That is not what Public Act 101-0006 does, however.
 Removing the exclusive jurisdiction of such claims from the Illinois Worker’s Compensation Commission has the unintended consequence of not only creating unlimited liability for Illinois employers in the civil tort system for latent injuries, but has the practical effect of eliminating existing insurance coverage for such claims due to the standard policy exclusion in GL policies that exclude coverage for claims by an employee, and the exclusion in worker’s comp policies that precludes coverage for civil tort actions.

 Ed Matushek, on behalf of the Illinois Association of Defense Trial Counsel, testified in opposition to this legislation in the General Assembly which nonetheless voted to approve on straight party votes.
 Where do we go from here?
 Two major questions arise.